-Inventory optimization is a supply-chain management method that attempts to eliminate having excess inventory while maintaining the right amount of inventory at the right places to meet consumer demand and revenue goals.
+Inventory optimization is a supply-chain management method that attempts to remove excess inventory while maintaining the right amount of inventory at the right places to meet consumer demand and revenue goals.

-Today, inventory optimization is considered a core competency for mid-sized and large corporations, with the potential to save millions of dollars in working capital by reducing inventory without damaging operations and sales.
+Today, inventory optimization is considered a core competency for mid-sized and large corporations, with the potential to save working capital by reducing inventory without damaging operations and sales.

 Components of Inventory Optimization